Are you ready to make your application? There are a number of different ways to apply to your course, depending on your chosen pathway.

 If you wish to study a part-time honours degree, foundation degree, Higher National Certificate or Diploma or higher professional qualification, you can apply directly through our website via the ‘Apply now’ page.
 Alternatively, If you require a paper application form, you can request one here - Request a paper application form.

-To apply for a higher apprenticeship, visit the Government apprenticeship vacancy website to find an apprenticeship vacancy to apply to, if you do not see a suitable vacancy available, you can email your CV to firstname.lastname@example.org stating what apprenticeships you are interested in, we will then send you any vacancies available when they come up.
+To apply for a higher apprenticeship, visit the Government apprenticeship vacancy website to find an apprenticeship vacancy to apply to.
+If you do not see a suitable vacancy available, you can email your CV to firstname.lastname@example.org stating which apprenticeships you are interested in.
+We will then send you any vacancies available when they come up.
 Alternatively, you may already be employed in a relevant business with an employer who is able to offer you the apprenticeship, if this is you, please apply directly to the College via our ‘Apply now’ page.

-Apprenticeships are a job with training, an application and interview process with the employer and College will be required.
-If you are successful at interview you will then be given a start date for your apprenticeship.
+Apprenticeships are a job with training, and so an application and interview process with the employer and College will be required.
+If you are successful at interview, you will then be given a start date for your apprenticeship.